 Pan Seared Venison Backstrap Marinade

-Another way to prepare your pan grilled venison backstrap is with your favorite marinade.
+Another way to prepare your pan grilled deer tenderloin is with your favorite marinade.
 There are many marinades available today.
 Back in the old days and sometimes still, we used Italian dressing.
 For the pan seared venison backstrap in this photo, I used Sun Drop soda, soy sauce, and salt and pepper to marinade them for about an hour.
 Whatever marinade you like go ahead and soak them.
 Again it’s all up to you on the way you prepare your venison.
 Add a little dry rub to your marinated venison, if that’s what you like.
 Another easy marinade is Dale’s Sauce.

 Arroser Your Pan Seared Backstrap Steaks

 Arroser is the name used for a common practice used in high end restaurants to get that great glazed over crust and flavor in their steaks, chicken and fish and other dishes.
 You can add this technique to your venison steak recipes to get the same texture and flavor.
 By mixing herbs with unsalted butter melted in the pan with your deer steaks spoon the mixture over your meat.
 Use fairly high heat to get the butter sizzling.
 This hot butter melds with the spices you add and adds an awesome flavor to your venison steaks.
 I like to add garlic and rosemary.
 Fresh herbs are preferred but not mandatory.
 I have actually started to grow my own herbs so that I have them handy for recipes like this pan seared venison steak recipe.